strands-project/mongodb_store/mongodb_store/README.md

 The start the datacentre:

 ```
-rosparam set datacentre_port 62345
+rosparam set mongodb_port 62345
-rosparam set datacentre_host bob # note that if using multiple machines, 'localhost' is no good
+rosparam set mongodb_host bob # note that if using multiple machines, 'localhost' is no good

 rosrun mongodb_store mongodb_server.py
 ```